The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 Activity 2.2

-Provide advice on use of surveillance techniques such that methods used across and between jurisdictions are quantifiable.
+Provide advice on use of surveillance techniques such that methods used across and between state and territory biosecurity agencies are quantifiable.

 Status: Commenced